lead4good/qubes-os/powermgnt/README.md

 systemctl daemon-reload
 ```

-Note:
-* the script doesn't run TLP in dom0, that's the role of TLP's scripts if installed in dom0.
-* debug is enabled by default (DEBUG=1), so the commands will only be echoed without being run.
+Note: debug is enabled by default (DEBUG=1), so the commands will only be echoed without being run.
 Disable it once you're confident the script doesn't break your setup.

 # TLP in dom0